tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Examples

-dwc:occurrenceStatus="present": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:occurrenceStatus matches a term in the bdq:sourceAuthority"
+dwc:occurrenceStatus="Present": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:occurrenceStatus matches a term in the bdq:sourceAuthority"

 dwc:occurrenceStatus="presence": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:occurrenceStatus does not match a term in the bdq:sourceAuthority"